- Voter Registration

 - You fill out the "Voter's Declaration/Affirmation", sign and date it, and have your signature witnessed.
 If you have not filled out the "Voter's Declaration/Affirmation" completely, or if you have forgotten to sign or date it or you have no witness, your vote may not count.

-- To receive future ballots, you must complete a Federal Post Card Application (FPCA) prior to, or at the same time you complete a Federal Write-In Application (FWAB).
+- To receive future ballots, you must also complete a Federal Post Card Application (FPCA) .
+You can complete and submit a FPCA along with a Federal Write-In Application (FWAB).

 - The "Voter's Declaration/Affirmation" should be OUTSIDE of the sealed Security Envelope containing your ballot.
 If the "Voter's Declaration/Affirmation" cannot be found, your vote may not count.